screwgoth/ckandr/README.md

 ![ckandr_screenshot](https://raw.githubusercontent.com/screwgoth/ckandr/master/ckandr_screenshot.png)

 ## TODO
-Please refer to the `TODO` file for the list of things to do for world domination
+Please refer to the `TODO.md` file for the list of things to do for _world domination_

 ## Licensing
 The code in this project is licensed under the MIT License.